Hello and welcome to our weekly newsletter, updated on May 22

-We are gearing up for the fifth Darlington Arts Festival – themed A Celebration of Talent – due to run at a wide range of venues across the borough so it’s time to get dates in the diary and book those tickets!.
-Co-ordinated by Darlington for Culture (DfC), the festival has more than 60 events at 18 venues between April 27-May 31.
+The fifth Darlington Arts Festival – themed A Celebration of Talent – is up and running and will take place at a wide range of venues across the borough.
+Co-ordinated by Darlington for Culture (DfC), the festival has more than 60 events at 20 venues between April 27-May 31.

-Many of the organisations and individuals supporting the event are reflected in the programme which you can see at http://www.darlingtonforculture.org/darlington-festival-program-2014/Pictured is the poster for one of the films being screened by Darlington Film Club during the festival
+Many of the organisations and individuals supporting the event are reflected in the programme which you can see at http://www.darlingtonforculture.org/darlington-festival-program-2014/

 Exhibition at The Bridge Centre for Visual Arts Yarm Road Darlington DL1 1ED 8 April – 2 June 2017